-In compliance with Commission on Accreditation of Allied Health Education Programs (CAAHEP) accreditation Standard V.A.4, we are providing the following information pertaining to the achievements of the student/graduates of the Bevill State Community College Paramedic Program.
-Listed below are the three year (2014+2013+2012) review window average results of our program¹s outcomes.
-These have been reported to the Commission on Accreditation of Educational Programs for the Emergency Medical Services Professions (CoAEMSP) in our 2015 Annual Report.
+In compliance with Commission on Accreditation of Allied Health Education Programs (CAAHEP) accreditation standard, we are providing the following information pertaining to the achievements of the student/graduates of the Bevill State Community College Paramedic Program.
+Listed below are the 2017 results of our program¹s outcomes.
+These have been reported to the Commission on Accreditation of Educational Programs for the Emergency Medical Services Professions (CoAEMSP) Annual Report.

 National Registry Practical: Percent of Grads Passing: 100.00 %

 Retention: Percent Retention: 67.4 %